 Strategic And Collaborative Capacity Development in Ethiopia and Africa (SACCADE)

-A saccade is a rapid movement of the eye, absorbing and locating interesting parts of a scene and building up a mental, three-dimensional “map” corresponding to it.
-This is an appropriate analogy to the task and challenges facing the partnership in this project, as we build a strategic “map” for institutional capacity building and human resources for health development at College of Public Health & Medicine Science, Jimma University (JU) and systematically implement this over the next 30 years, establishing JU as a “hub” in Africa.
+A saccade is a rapid movement of the eye, absorbing and locating interesting parts of a scene and building up a mental, three-dimensional “map” - an appropriate analogy to the task and challenges of this project.
+We build a strategic “map” for institutional capacity building and human resources for health development at Jimma University and systematically implement this over the next 30 years, establishing Jimma university as a hub in Africa.

 About the Project